 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 The Great Martyr and Wonderworker George was born to Christian parents in Cappadocia, toward the end of the third century.

-George always knew he wanted to be a soldier.
-He quickly rose in the Roman army ranks, gaining the status of tribune.
+George always knew he wanted to be a soldier, and quickly rose in the Roman army ranks, gaining the status of tribune.
 He enjoyed the favor of the Emperor Diocletian, who had known his family, and was also an excellent soldier.

 But Diocletian hated Christianity and brutally punished anyone identified as a follower of Jesus Christ.
 When George saw the way Christians were persecuted and killed, he confronted the emperor, condemning the cruel acts and proclaiming his own Christian faith.
 He even renounced his army commission, an act which was seen as deeply insulting to Rome and her ruler.